 - Coriander vs. Cumin: A Spicy Showdown

-What Are Dhaniya Seeds?
+What Are Coriander Seeds?

-Dhaniya seeds are the dried fruits of the Coriandrum sativum plant—yes, they’re technically seeds, not herbs, even though the fresh leaves (cilantro) are widely used in cooking.
+Coriander seeds (dhaniya) are the dried fruits of the Coriandrum sativum plant—yes, they're technically seeds, not herbs, even though the fresh leaves (cilantro) are widely used in cooking.
 These round, light brown seeds have been used for thousands of years across Asia, the Middle East, and Europe, both in food and traditional medicine.

-Cultivated mainly in regions like India, Morocco, and Eastern Europe, dhaniya seeds are harvested when the plant turns brown and begins to dry out.
+Cultivated mainly in regions like India, Morocco, and Eastern Europe, coriander seeds are harvested when the plant turns brown and begins to dry out.
 Once cleaned and dried, they can be used whole or ground into powder, each offering distinct flavors and textures.

-The Flavor Profile of Dhaniya Seeds
+The Flavor Profile of Coriander Seeds

-If coriander were a song, it’d be a citrus-infused folk ballad with hints of sage and floral sweetness.
-Dhaniya seeds carry a warm, earthy tone that’s slightly sweet with bright lemon-like notes.
+If coriander were a song, it'd be a citrus-infused folk ballad with hints of sage and floral sweetness.
+Coriander seeds carry a warm, earthy tone that's slightly sweet with bright lemon-like notes.
 When raw, they have a more herbal and resinous quality, but once toasted, their aroma becomes nutty and complex, almost reminiscent of orange zest and fennel.

 Flavor Note | Description |